Below are questions you and your pup may have as you continue your journey with Tails of Dog.

 Is a dog ever too young or too old to start and benefit from positive reinforcement training?

 Nope!
-Positive training is a lifestyle; something that is implemented in all aspects of your dog’s life on a daily basis.
+Positive training is a lifestyle; something that is implemented in all aspects of your dog’s life on a daily basis, no matter his/her age.

 Are you age/breed restrictive?